Please note the CLEP exam fee will increase to $87 on July 1, 2018.

 The Chemistry examination covers material that is usually taught in a one-year college course in general chemistry.
 Understanding of the structure and states of matter, reaction types, equations and stoichiometry, equilibrium, kinetics, thermodynamics, and descriptive and experimental chemistry is required, as is the ability to interpret and apply this material to new and unfamiliar problems.
 During this examination, an online scientific calculator function and a periodic table are available as part of the testing software.

-A scientific (nongraphing) calculator is built into the exam software and is available to students during the entire testing time.
-Students are expected to know how and when it’s appropriate to use the calculator.
+A scientific (nongraphing) calculator, the TI-30XS MultiView™, is integrated into the exam software, and available to students during the entire testing time.
+Students are expected to know how and when to make appropriate use of the calculator.

 Students will find the online scientific calculator helpful in performing calculations (e.g., arithmetic, exponents, roots, logarithms).